OmPatel-Student/UART-Transceiver-Verilog/README.md

 This project implements a UART (Universal Asynchronous Receiver Transmitter) in **Verilog HDL** using **Xilinx Vivado**.
 It includes separate transmitter and receiver modules, a baud rate generator, and a top module that integrates all of them into a complete UART transceiver.

-The receiver is designed using **16× oversampling**, where it samples the incoming serial data at 16 times the baud rate.
-This improves the accuracy of data reception and makes the communication more reliable.

 ---

 ## Features